- Type 1 vs. Type 2

 Pregnant women with type 1 diabetes need to be extra careful to maintain good blood sugar control.
-If blood sugar runs too high during pregnancy, there is an increased risk of complications including having a very large baby, having the baby too early, and having pre-eclampsia, a condition that can be life threatening to the mother and baby.
-You can minimize the risk for complications by paying close attention to blood sugar, eating a low glycemic load diet, and staying regularly active.
+If blood sugar runs too high during pregnancy, there is an increased risk of complications including having a very large baby, having the baby too early, and having preeclampsia, a condition that can be life threatening to the mother and baby.
+You can minimize the risk for complications by paying close attention to blood sugar, eating a low-glycemic diet, and staying regularly active.

 How is type 1 diabetes diagnosed?

 - Type 1 diabetes is diagnosed with a blood test for blood glucose.

 - If it is greater than 125 when fasting or greater than 200 randomly, a diagnosis of diabetes is made.
 To confirm whether it is type 1 or type 2 diabetes, blood tests are used to measure antibodies.

 - Additionally, a presumptive diagnosis can be made based on glucose or ketones in the urine.